Unlocking the Versatility of Flex Circuit Design: Applications and Benefits

 Example: Fitbit

-Fitbit is a popular fitness tracker that uses a flexible circuit board to connect various components such as sensors, displays, and batteries.
-The flexible circuit board allows the device to be lightweight and comfortable to wear.
+Fitbit is a popular fitness tracker with a flexible circuit board connecting various components such as sensors, displays, and batteries.
+The flexible circuit board makes the device lightweight and comfortable to wear.

 Advantages of Flex Circuits in Consumer Electronics